EFWob/RetroRadio/README.md

 **For future/different core versions that assignment might change.**

-## Storing values into RAM (or NVS)
-In the original version, _key_-_value_-pairs are stored into NVS.
-There is now a way to store such pairs into RAM as well.
-So from now on, if the text references to _key_ or _value_ associated to _key_, keep in midn that the actual storage location can either be in NVS as usual or in RAM.
-(If a specific _key_ exists in both NVS and RAM, the one in NVS will be used.
-TODO:: may be it is better the other way round!?).
-- NVS pairs can be set using the preferences as usual
-- There is a command _nvs_ now to set an NVS-Entry.
-Syntax is either _nvs = key = value_ to assign the _value_ to the given key or
-  _nvs.key = value_.
-There is a syntactical difference: the former does not interpret _value_ in any case, while in the latter, if
-  _value_ starts with '@', then _value_ (without leading '@') is considered to be a key-name by itself and is exchanged with the content of the resulting search for the dereferenced key.
-- There is a command _ram_ now to set an RAM-Entry.
-Syntax is equivalent for the _nvs_-command above.
-- In both cases, if _key_ exists the value associated to set key will be replaced.
-Otherwise the _key_-_value_-pair will be created and stored.
-- Example:
-  * _ram.tst1 = 42_ will create a RAM-Entry with _key_ == _tst_ and _value_ == _'42'_
-  * _ram.tst2 = @tst1_ will create entry _tst2_ in RAM with the _value_ == _'42'_
-  * _ram = tst3 = @tst1_ will create entry _tst3_ in RAM with the _value_ == _'@tst1'_
-  * The susbtitution for the dereferenced key _@tst1_ is done at command execution time.
-If _tst1_ will change in value later, _tst2_ will still stay at _'42'_.
-- you can list the RAM/NVS command with the commands _nvslist=Argument_ or _ramlist=Argument_. _Argument_ is optional, if set only keys that contain _Argument_ as substring are listed.
-Try _ramlist=tst_ for example.
-- TODO:: there is no command for deleting RAM or NVS-entries.

-## Command handling enhacements
-When a command is to be executed as a result of an event, you can now not just execute one command but a sequence of command.
-Commands in a sequence must be seperated by ';'.
-Consider a "limp home" button on the remote, which brings you to your favorite station (_preset_0_) played at an convenient volume (_volume = 75_).
-So you can define in the preferences _ir_XXXX = volume = 75; preset = 0_ to achieve that.
-Command values can also be referenced to other preference settings.
-So if you have a setting _limp_home = volume = 75; preset = 0_ in the preset, you can reference that by using "@": _ir_XXXX = @limp_home_ (spaces between "@" and the key name, here _limp_home_, are not permitted).
-If the given key does not exist, an empty string is used as replacement.
-Commands in a sequence are executed from left to right.

-## The execute-command
-The execute-command takes the form _execute = key-name_.
-If _key-name_ is defined (either NVS or RAM) the associated value is retrieved and executed as commands-list (whith each command being seperated by semicolon).

-## Startup event
-If the key-value-pair _::start = value_ is defined, the associated _value_ is retrieved and executed as commands-list.
-The 'event' is generated after everything else in _setup()_ is finished just before the first _call to loop()_ (So network is up and running, preferences are read, VS module is initialized.
-I. e. ready to play).

-If you set _::start = volume = 70;preset = 0_ in the preferences, then at start the radio will always tune to _preset_0_ and set the volume to level 70.

 ## Channel concept
 The channel concept allows a simple re-mapping of the preferences.
 There are two new commands to implement the channel concept. (as usual, the commands can be defined either by preference settings or through the input channels at runtime, i. e.
 Serial input).